Offenders are able to send and receive email through computer tablets.

 For security purposes, all incoming and outgoing mail is subject to search and is examined for unauthorized articles or substances.

-Note: Items allowed through the mail may vary slightly at each institution and it is not plausible to cover all of the contingencies that could cause a mailing to be rejected.
+Note: It is not plausible to cover all of the contingencies that could cause a mailing to be rejected.
 If you have any questions or concerns regarding something you intend to include in a mailing, you should contact the institution’s mailroom or have the offender seek clarification from the case manager prior to sending it or you risk rejection of the mailing.

 Rejection of Mail